splunk/public-o11y-docs/gdi/haproxy/haproxy.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `haproxy` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `haproxy` monitor using the Smart Agent receiver.

 This monitors an [HAProxy](http://www.haproxy.org/) instance.
 This monitor requires HAProxy 1.5+.